ErrorTzy/writings/papers/WS_Draft.md

 In addition, it is not only the generative constraint that may lead to semantic variance.
 The necessitating constraint may also lead to variance, given that there are different senses of necessitation.
 This has been discussed by Sidelle (==The Grounding Mystique==): Given that modality is at least partly conventional, the deflationary challenge for metaphysical necessity extends equally to grounding.
 ## Upshot

 The gist of the tedious discussion above is simple.
 Imagine an alien whose language contains "fundamentality" that plays the same role in their metaphysics as our "fundamentality" does in our metaphysics.
 However, their "fundamentality" has a different extension.
-If we claim that fundamentality is a *worldly, objective feature*, we must be able to show why their concept is *objectively* wrong.
+If we does not rely on the Quinean epistemology, and claim that fundamentality is a *worldly, objective feature*, then we must be able to show why their concept is *objectively* wrong.
 Crucially, the reason we provide must not be symmetric; it can't be a reason the aliens could also use against us (e.g., "it violates *our* intuitions").
-As the previous sections have shown, it seems we cannot find such a reason in the current way of establishing fundamentality.
+As the previous sections have shown, it seems we cannot find such a non-question-begging reason in the current way of establishing fundamentality.

 It seems the only hope for finding this kind of non-symmetric reason would be the following: the world itself could teach us which "fundamentality" is the correct use.
-But challenges like the one involving the alien species essentially press the following question: if we were to throw away some of our intuitions, would the world still be able to teach us anything?
+But challenges from strange creatures essentially press the following question: if we were to throw away some of our intuitions, would the world still be able to teach us anything?
 The upshot of the discussion is that it would not.
 In a slogan: ***If we are willing to throw away our intuitions, the world cannot teach us anything.***

 I believe this slogan is true.
-However, in the next part of this paper, I show that
+However, in the next part of this paper, I show that some of our intuitions cannot be thrown away, and it would lead to substantial consequences.

 # II

+The arguments discussed in the previous section share a common pattern: we imagine a strange creature who thinks and speaks a radically different language.
+The challenge is that we seem unable to prove their language is metaphysically worse than ours.

+A natural, initial response is to dismiss these creatures as simply _insane_.
+This is, in fact, the kind of response I want to defend.
+My strategy, however, isn't to argue that there is something wrong with these alien languages _per se_.
+Instead, I want to focus on what's wrong with the relationship between _us_ and these languages.

+To put it simply, *certain constraints prevents us from coherently adopting and committing to just any theory*.
+If these constraints have substantial metaphysical consequences, then any theory we can coherently adopt must be consistent with them.
+Moreover, these metaphysical consequences will be invariant across all theories available to us.

+Before getting into my account, one immediate problem arises.
+The criticism is that what I am saying is mere pragmatism, and that deep metaphysical truth cannot be revealed by pragmatism.

+There is some force to this criticism.
+But consider one uncontroversial constraint: inconsistency.
+Why do we think an inconsistent theory is wrong?
+Indeed, we might even worry that the world itself is inconsistent.
+Yet we dismiss inconsistent theories.
+The reason is simple: we are incapable of following an inconsistent theory.[^13]

+In other words, if the aim of metaphysics is to understand reality, we cannot coherently understand inconsistent theories.
+If the world were truly inconsistent, that kind of metaphysical knowledge, in Socratic terms, would belong not to human beings but to God.
+For human beings, then, we should pursue human knowledge and understand reality in a human way, not in God's way.
+Therefore, if metaphysics is to be a subject of human inquiry at all, it must accept our human limitations, and thus accept these constraints on theory choice.

 ## The principle of Sanity

+The constraint I suggest is the following:

 - **The principle of sanity**: For someone who is capable of philosophical reflection, it is impossible to genuinely believe oneself to not be a rational agent.